Playground Design

 1. Using all the space

-In some cases, making changes to the school grounds can be as simple as cleaning up any litter or areas with leftover materials.
+In some cases, making changes to the outdoor space in school grounds can be as simple as cleaning up any litter or areas with leftover materials.
 Cutting back overgrown plants and trees, and clearing spaces to create more space which the learners can actually use can make a big difference.

 Think about ways in which a space can be transformed.
 If there is only a small plot of flat grassland, how about planting a flower bed or using it to grow plants for science lessons?
 If the cleared area is really muddy, how about making a mud kitchen or dig pit?

-Schools should try to avoid having any ‘restricted’ areas in their outside space so that students can move freely in the outdoors during break times.
+Schools should try to avoid having any ‘restricted’ areas in their outdoor space so that students can move freely in the outdoors during break times.

 2. Zoning can affect playground behaviour